 In total, we estimate roughly 110,000 deaths result from PM{2.5} exposure on an annual basis.
 These deaths are disproportionately borne by Black and Hispanic populations.
-Black populations aged 65+ experience three times as many PM2.5-attributable deaths per capita compared to all other races.
 In addition, we estimate significant PM-attributable burden of non-fatal health outcomes, displayed in Exhibit ES-4.